advait1226/WeMeet/README.md

 ## Usage

-After starting the server, you can access the WeChat application by opening a web browser and navigating to the provided URL.
+After starting the server, you can access the WeMeet application by opening a web browser and navigating to the provided URL.
 The application should be up and running, allowing you to use all the available features.

 ## Contributing

-We welcome contributions to improve WeChat and make it even better.
+We welcome contributions to improve WeMeet and make it even better.
 If you want to contribute to this project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.